April 21 - July 7, 2018

 Lauren Kelly's love of improvisation began eight years ago, when she joined the Stanford Improvisers.
 After college, she moved up to San Francisco and became a professional voice actor, and gets to use improv regularly to bring copy to life!
 She's thrilled to be performing with Un-Scripted in Intimacy Issues this summer.
 When she's not behind the mic or onstage, Lauren is probably taking a road trip or baking a pie.

-Evan has been performing improv and sketch comedy for more than ten years, and has received training in Chicago, New York, Seattle, and San Francisco.
-He is a founding member of three long-form improv groups – Mr. Snake, Kerrigan & Harding, and Tangletown, and two sketch comedy groups – Zarko Love (New York) and Your Cousins (Seattle).
-Evan has performed at theaters in New York, Chicago, Seattle, and San Francisco, and has made appearances in in the Alaska State Improv Festival, Seattle Sketchfest, and recently performed at New York City Sketchfest.
-This is Evan’s first show at Un-Scripted, and he is thrilled to be here.
-When he is not performing, Evan is a student at UC Hastings.
+Evan has been performing long-form improv and sketch comedy for more than ten years, and has received training in Chicago, New York, Seattle, and San Francisco.
+He has performed at theaters in New York, Chicago, Seattle, and San Francisco, and is a founding member of Seattle long-form group, Mr. Snake.
+This is Evan’s second show at Un-Scripted, and he is thrilled to be here.
+When he is not performing, Evan is a law student at UC Berkeley.

 Dave Collins is an award-winning improvisor, coach, and corporate strategist with over a decade of experience performing and coaching improv.
 Along with his teammates, Dave won the National Collegiate Improv Tournament, headlined shows at the Chicago, Sacramento, San Francisco, and Dallas improv festivals, and individually has coached hundreds of students and professionals.
 He is the founder of Oak and Reeds, a training consultancy that teaches students and professionals how to use the tools of improv in their everyday work and life.
 In his spare time he likes to play board games with friends, deliver moving political speeches to himself and cook breakfast sandwiches at night.